meghaarajeev/Frostcode-PackMate-project/wireframe.md

 <ul>
   <li> This is the interface of the app that delivers the user with the Item list </li>
   <li> We intend to enhance this section further using Google Material Design</li>
-  <li> The purpose of using Google Assistant in our app is only for reference if the user prefer voice based interaction </li>
+  <li> The purpose of using Google Assistant in our app is only for reference if the user prefers voice-based interaction </li>
 </ul>